Breeze/breeze.github.io/doc-js/export-import.md

 ##Export cache as a string

-The Breeze `EntityManager` can export some or all of its cached contents as [a serialized string](/documentation/entity-serialization "Entity Serialization").
+The Breeze `EntityManager` can export some or all of its cached contents as [a serialized string](/doc-js/entity-serialization "Entity Serialization").
 Here's how to export its entire cache.

 	var exportData = manager.exportEntities();

 The `exportData` value is a string serialization of every entity in the manager's cache plus the metadata for the entire model.

-> See the <a href="/documentation/metadata" target="_blank">metadata topic</a> for a discussion of the <code>MetadataStore</code>'s own export/import facilities.
+> See the <a href="/doc-js/metadata" target="_blank">metadata topic</a> for a discussion of the `MetadataStore`'s own export/import facilities.

 You are free to store that string anywhere, such as: